neurallayer/Photon.jl/README.md

   implemented in Julia by Deniz Yuret and collaborators.
 It is right now the back-end for Photon, partially due to its excellent performance on GPU's.

-- Flux, we used some of their code.
+- Flux, we use it for inspiration.
 This has to be one of the most beautiful code bases out there.

 - Keras and MXNet for their well thought out API's.

-- And of course Julia, that enables writing very fast deap learning applications.
+- And of course Julia, that enables writing very fast deep learning applications.